 Moray Lobbans (R-FT75068)

 Y-700 results show that the Logan Line, Urquhart and Virginia Lobbans have a common ancestor, probably born about 1515; this group can be called the Moray Lobbans (R-FT75068).
 Within 2–3 generations a new branch formed (R-BY212835), leading to the main Urquhart tree and the Virginia Lobbans, whose connection precedes the written records.
 The earliest ancestor in the Urquhart line is James Loban b.
 1650, m.
 Janet Hay.
 The Virginia Lobbans go back to a John Lobban, b.
 Peterhead.
 The U.S. Logan line has been traced back to John Loban (1609–1661), married Margaret Watt in Aberdeen in 1634 and their children, named as Logans, were born in the 1640s.
 We describe the three branches separately below.
 (This style of tree diagram is explained on the Rothiemay Area Lobbans page, which was the first of these analyses.)
-In addition, we have inferred on the basis of the family distribution map, that one of the Miramichi Lobban families connects to this tree, probably as a grandson of John 1685 = Margaret Man — i.e., a missing son of one of their sons, or a son of a missing son.
+In addition, we have inferred on the basis of the family distribution map, that one of the Miramichi Lobban families connects to this tree, probably as a grandson of John 1685 = Margaret Man.
+As of May 2020, Syd’s hypothesis is that is a missing son of their son Alexander (1713–1774) and his second wife, Margaret Leslie.
 This is indicated by the asterisk on the chart, and the Miramichi tree shown separately below.
 A readable full-size pdf version of the base tree image without annotations is here.

 Two main lines have descendants into the 20th Century: Alexander 1779 = Anne Falconer and Benjamin 1796 = Ann Gillies.
 Five groups can be recognized at the turn of the 20th Century, as follows: